avikMall/poker-CFR/README.md

 # poker-CFR

-Counterfactual Regret Minimization for Simplified Poker game and rock paper scissors.
+Counterfactual Regret Minimization for Simplified Poker game and rock paper scissors - Avik Malladi.

 This is a personal project created to find an optimal strategy for the simplified poker game - Kuhn poker.
 The chosen simplification of poker is played with 2 players and uses a regret minimization algorithm.
 This algorithm is initally implemented for rock paper scissors game in the file rps.py